 The Institutional Actions Council (IAC) of the HLC voted to continue the accreditation of Saint Louis University in 2022, with the next comprehensive evaluation set for 2031-32.

 In addition, the University is accredited by appropriate professional bodies for specific programs.
 The Richard A. Chaifetz School of Business, through which the Madrid Campus offers its business programs, is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
-Engineering courses offered in Madrid align with those offered by Parks College of Engineering, Aviation and Technology, accredited by the Accreditation Board of Engineering Technology (ABET).
+Engineering courses offered in Madrid align with those offered by the School of Science and Engineering, accredited by the Accreditation Board of Engineering Technology (ABET).
 Our art history program is accredited by the National Association of Schools of Art and Design (NASAD).
 For a full listing of the University's accreditations, consult the Office of the Provost.

 These accreditations ensure that students who earn Saint Louis University degrees are entitled to the rights and privileges pertaining to them, for example, eligibility to apply for advanced study or to apply for licensure in certain professions in the United States.
 SLU's liberal arts degrees (Bachelor of Arts, Bachelor of Science), however, are not automatically recognized as equivalent to official degrees offered by Spanish universities.

-Through providing students with a strong foundational knowledge across disciplines, the U.S. liberal arts model of education opens professional opportunities for graduates.
-Many students holding bachelor's degrees enter the workforce and embark on their professional careers immediately upon graduation.
+By providing students with strong foundational knowledge across disciplines, the U.S. liberal arts model of education opens professional opportunities for graduates.
+Many students earning bachelor's degrees enter the workforce and embark on their professional careers immediately upon graduation.
 Some professions in the U.S., like medicine and law, require advanced degrees: SLU's programs provide students with the training they need to succeed in graduate school.

 A U.S. bachelor's degree is the American equivalent to a Spanish grado.
-Both are four-year (usually) "undergraduate" degrees.
+Both are four-year undergraduate degrees.
 However, the requirements of the two degrees, in many cases, do not align.
-Spanish degrees have fewer electives; they require more focused coursework and training in a single discipline — although, the "double-grado" has been introduced as well.
+Spanish degrees have fewer electives; they require more focused coursework and training in a single discipline — although the double grado has been introduced as well.

-There are employment sectors in Spain (and Europe) — health care, education, civil service are important examples — that require the pre-professional training that results from the more discipline-focused requirements that characterize official (nationally recognized) Spanish degrees.
-Thus, a U.S. liberal arts program, the kind of program that SLU-Madrid offers in Spain, may not serve students wishing to embark on these career paths.
+There are employment sectors in Spain and elsewhere in Europe — health care, education and civil service are important examples — that require the pre-professional training that results from the more discipline-focused requirements that characterize official, nationally recognized Spanish degrees.
+Thus, a U.S. liberal arts program, the kind of program that SLU-Madrid offers in Spain, might not serve students wishing to embark on these career paths.